 PhD student in Applied Mathematics and Computer Science at DTU

-I’m a PhD candidate in Applied Mathematics and Computer Science at the Technical University of Denmark, specifically within the Cognitive Systems section.
-My research is part of the Bayesian neural networks for molecular discovery project.
+I’m a PhD student in Applied Mathematics and Computer Science at the Technical University of Denmark, in the Cognitive Systems section.
+My research is part of the Bayesian neural networks for molecular discovery project, supervised by Mikkel N. Schmidt and Michael Riis Andersen.

-From October 2025 to March 2026, I am a visiting researcher at the National Institute of Informatics (NII) in Tokyo, hosted by Prof. Mahito Sugiyama.
+From October 2025 to March 2026, I was a visiting researcher at the National Institute of Informatics (NII) in Tokyo, hosted by Prof. Mahito Sugiyama, where I worked on calibration of autoregressive graph generators.

 Semi-Supervised Learning for Molecular Graphs via Ensemble Consensus